Dawy3/intelligent-rag-agent/README.md

 # Intelligent RAG Agent

-An intelligent RAG (Retrieval-Augmented Generation) agent powered by LangGraph that autonomously decides which tools to use - including vector search, web search, and SQL query generation - to answer complex questions with maximum accuracy.
+An intelligent Retrieval-Augmented Generation (RAG) agent powered by LangGraph that intelligently decides which tools to use for answering queries.

 ## Features

 - 🤖 **Intelligent Agent**: Uses LangGraph to orchestrate tool usage